telerik/teststudio-docs/docs/features/azure-dev-ops-mapper/azure-results-sync.md

 - The __'Run Test Studio tests'__ task executes a test list with the ArtOfTest.Runner.exe and stores the results in file named myResult.aiiresult.
 - The __'Upload results'__ task converts the Test Studio results from myResult.aiiresult file and uploads them as new Azure DevOps run.
-- The task is configured to be executed always (condition: always()).
-This way, even if the test execution from the previous step fails, the results will be uploaded.
+- The __'Upload results'__ task is configured to be executed always - "condition: always()".
+This way, even if the test execution from the previous step fails, the results get uploaded.